Research underwritten by DWG Lab, sharing Le Corbusier's CAD projects for free.

 1957 - Maison du Brésil, Cité Universitaire, 4 avenue de la Porte, Gentilly, Paris, France.

 1957 - Unité d'Habitation of Meaux, France.
 Unbuilt.

-Though still functioning for monks, La Tourette has become an important pilgrimage site for students of architecture.
-The priory allows public overnight stays in the unused cells.
+Though still functioning for monks, La Tourette allows public overnight stays in the unused cells.

 1967 - Unité d'Habitation of Firminy, Les Bruneaux, France.
 Commissioned 1957.

-Sources include Wikipedia, Foundation Le Corbusier, Great Buildings Online, Modern Architecture: a Critical History by Kenneth Frampton.
+Sources include: Wikipedia; Foundation Le Corbusier; Great Buildings Online; Modern Architecture: Critical History, by Kenneth Frampton.